okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 1. Publish to OIN catalog.
    - The OIN team publishes your integration after they verify that your integration works as intended for your Okta customers.

-### Submission process for LCM integrations
+### Submission process for Workflows integrations

-The following steps and flowchart outline the submission process for SCIM or Workflows integrations with the OIN Manager:
+The following steps and flowchart outline the submission process for Workflows integrations with the OIN Manager:

-1. Build the SCIM integration or Workflows capabilities in your app.
+1. Build the Workflows capabilities in your app.
    - Sign in to your Developer Edition org Admin Console.
-   - Create the SCIM integration instance or build your Workflows connector.
+   - Build your Workflows connector.
-   - Test the integration.
+   - Test the Workflows capabilities.
 1. Sign in to the OIN Manager with your Developer Edition org credentials.
    - Add integration details in the OIN Manager.
    - Submit the integration.